Top of the Hill

 Historical Pictures courtesy of James Randall Collection at Kanawha County Main Library

-Dandridge D. "Butch" Brown (1897-1954) was born in Charleston.
-He attended Washington Elementary and Garnet High Schools.
-He was captain of the West Virginia State College football team and made All-American as a guard.
-He was inducted into the Sports Hall of Fame at State in 1989.
-He is credited with starting the athletic program at the former Gary District High School in McDowell County.
-He also taught in Weirton and Charleston prior to his death.
+Dandridge D. "Butch" Brown (1897-1954) was captain of the West Virginia State College football team and made All-American as a guard.
+He was inducted into the Sports Hall of Fame at WV State in 1989.

-Eustace Theophilous (E.T.)
-DuMetz (1895-1989) was born in Jamaica and moved to Charleston to work as an assistant photographer during World War I. He excelled in photography, opening his own studio and becoming a renowned retouch photographer.
-DuMetz covered significant news for the Charleston Gazette, winning awards for his portraits.
-He also freelanced for Black newspapers like the Pittsburgh Courier and Chicago Defender, operating DuMetz Studios for forty-five years.
+Eustace Theophilous DuMetz (1895-1989) was born in Jamaica and moved to Charleston to work as an assistant photographer during World War I. He excelled in photography, opening his own studio and becoming a renowned retouch photographer.
+DuMetz covered significant news for The Charleston Gazette, winning awards for his portraits.

 Firemen George Coates (1921-1949) and Richard McCormick (1915-1949) died in the deadliest fire in Charleston's history on March 7, 1949, at the F.W.
 Woolworth building.
-Initially seen as minor, it became catastrophic when the floor collapsed, resulting in the deaths of seven firefighters, including African Americans Coates and McCormick.
+Initially seen as minor, the fire became catastrophic when the floor collapsed, resulting in the deaths of seven firefighters, including Coates and McCormick.
 Coates heroically attempted to rescue his colleagues, saving one but perishing while trying to save another.
-While Coates's grave was marked with a military cross, McCormick's remained unmarked in the Black section of Spring Hill Cemetery until 2009 when the Charleston Professional Firefighters Association raised funds for two memorial markers honoring their sacrifice.

-William W. Sanders (1873 –1947) was born in Henry County, Virginia.
-He graduated from Lincoln University in 1897 and its Theological Department in 1900.
-After graduation he served for ten years as Minister of Hope Presbyterian Church, Chambersburg, Pennsylvania.
-He then came to West Virginia and first taught in McDowell County Schools.
+William W. Sanders (1873 –1947) graduated from Lincoln University in 1897 and its theological department in 1900.
+When he came to West Virginia, he taught in McDowell County Schools.
 In 1913 he became the State Law Librarian.
-In 1915 he became State Superintendent of Negro Schools serving in that position for eighteen years before retirement.
-In 1923, he organized The State Congress of Colored Parents and Teachers and was its President for fifteen years.
+In 1915 he became State Superintendent of Negro Schools.
+In 1923, he organized the State Congress of Colored Parents and Teachers and was its President for fifteen years.
 In 1925, he became President of the National Association of Teachers in Colored Schools, which later became the National Teachers Association.
-He served in that position for a year and a further ten years as the Association`s executive secretary.
-He was active in many church and civic organizations including as President of the West Virginnia Negro Elks Lodge.
-He was much in demand as a public speaker.
-He survived by his wife and two children.

-Oscar Desper (1891-1940) In the1920’s to 1940’s ice had to be delivered to homes for food preservation.
-The leading company of the day was the Diamond Ice Company.
-One of the few Blacks employed by the company was Oscar Desper who was described as a gentle man and was deacon of the Metropolitan Baptist Church.
-He would deliver the ice in a horse drawn wagon.
-After many years Desper decided to go into business for himself and purchased a truck to make deliveries.
-He was a trail blazer and employed high school boys to help.
+Oscar Desper (1891-1940) was one of the few Blacks employed by the Diamond Ice.
+He delivered the ice in a horse drawn wagon, and after many years Desper decided to go into business for himself, and purchased a truck to make deliveries, employing high school boys to help.